Table of Contents

-Whether or not a loan consolidation is the right debt solution for you will ultimately depend on a number of factors which can include your current financial situation, your credit score, and, importantly, if you follow a budget.
+Whether or not a consolidation loan is the right debt solution for you will ultimately depend on a number of factors that can include your current financial situation, your credit score, and, importantly, your ability to follow a budget.

 Many people fall into the trap of thinking that consolidating debt will make life easier in an instant.
 They take out a consolidation loan to pay off their credit card debts but charge them back up again and they end up with the same credit card debts, or worse with even more of it, within a year or two after getting the loan.

 The danger with debt consolidation is that it gives you the illusion that you are saving money and tempts you to spend even more.
 If you got into trouble because of spending tendencies in the first place, then taking on this type of debt relief may actually make your debt problems worse.

 The key to making a debt consolidation successful is to avoid taking on new debt.
 For this to work, you need to address the behaviour that got you into trouble in the first place.